Thoughts on Management Style

 Managing "up" the organization:

 It's too easy to fool yourself into saying you're "adaptable" and "resilient" and "agile" when you're actually being wishy-washy and indecisive.
 People will not be happy and enthusiastic and effective unless they can focus and see accomplishments.
 This requires that goals be held constant long enough for people to accomplish things.
-I believe a big part of any professional manager's job consists of de-mystifying goals for the team and making sure that everyone understands how the daily work supports those goals.
+I believe a big part of any leader's job consists of de-mystifying goals for the team and making sure that everyone understands how the daily work supports those goals.

 Managing people:

-"A manager's basic job is to achieve specific business goals by planning, procuring, directing and monitoring a set of resources."
+"A manager's job is to achieve specific business goals by planning, procuring, directing and monitoring a set of resources."

 People cost more and produce more than any other kind of resources.
-Therefore, as a manager, I need to spend the vast majority of my time and effort managing people, letting the other kinds of resources take a proper secondary role.
-I believe the three principal parts of managing people are:
+Therefore, as a manager, I need to spend the vast majority of my time and effort managing people, while letting the other kinds of resources take a proper secondary role.
+I believe the principal parts of managing people are:

 Some tools and techniques: